ropensci-archive/learngganimate/view_follow.md

 Creating the animation
 ----------------------

-Based on the `gapminder` animation from the `gganimate` GitHub page, let's plot GDP against life expectency for the African nations, and animate them by year:
+Based on the `gapminder` animation from the `gganimate` GitHub page, let's plot GDP against life expectancy for the African nations and animate them by year:

 ``` r
 pic <- gapminder %>% filter(continent == "Africa") %>%